Dabendorf/Norwegian-Train-Price-Calendarinator/README.md

 ## Debug
 There is an example file in the debug folder.
 Activate ``debug  True`` in the config file such that it is not necessary to download the data every time you test something.
 This may also prevent you from being IP banned

+## Add connections to observe
+To add a connection you want to observe, there are two ways.
+Either run the command ``db_manager.insert_to_observe("Bergen", "Oslo S", "2023-08-06", "2023-08-10", "2023-08-30")`` within the python script (only once!) or run the SQL command directly on the database: ``INSERT INTO ToObserve (station_from, station_to, date_observe_start, date_observe_end, observe_until) VALUES ("Bergen", "Oslo S", "2023-08-06", "2023-08-10", "2023-08-30")``

+To remove a connection, run a ``DELETE FROM`` command on that SQL table

 ## Email
 Create a configuration file at ``data/mailconfig.txt`` in the same way as the other configuration file.
 It should have the following content: